 Other income includes all income items that are not generated from investments.
 This also includes reimbursements of allocated costs related to investments in other investment funds.
-These allocated costs are included in the (un)realized revaluation of the underlying investment funds and are reimbursed for Participation Classes with an all-in fee, as these costs are already included in the all-in fee of the respective Participation Class.
+These allocated costs are included in the (un)realized revaluation of the underlying investment funds and are reimbursed for Participation Classes with a Fixed Miscellaneous Fee or all-in fee, as these costs are already included in the Fixed Miscellaneous Fee or all-in fee of the respective Participation Class.